mdaneri/Kestrun/docs/pwsh/tutorial/1.introduction/Hello-World.md

 ## Step-by-step

-- [New-KrServer](/docs/pwsh/cmdlets/New-KrServer) — creates an in‑process server host that will hold listeners, middleware, and routes.
+- [New-KrServer][New-KrServer] — creates an in‑process server host that will hold listeners, middleware, and routes.
-- [Add-KrListener](/docs/pwsh/cmdlets/Add-KrListener) — binds the Kestrel web server to 127.0.0.1:5000 over HTTP/1.1 (default).
+- [Add-KrListener][Add-KrListener] — binds the Kestrel web server to 127.0.0.1:5000 over HTTP/1.1 (default).
-- [Add-KrPowerShellRuntime](/docs/pwsh/cmdlets/Add-KrPowerShellRuntime) — registers the PowerShell runtime so routes and middleware implemented in PS can execute.
+- [Add-KrPowerShellRuntime][Add-KrPowerShellRuntime] — registers the PowerShell runtime so routes and middleware implemented in PS can execute.
-- [Enable-KrConfiguration](/docs/pwsh/cmdlets/Enable-KrConfiguration) — applies your staged configuration (listeners, runtimes, options) to the running host.
+- [Enable-KrConfiguration][Enable-KrConfiguration] — applies your staged configuration (listeners, runtimes, options) to the running host.
-- [Add-KrMapRoute](/docs/pwsh/cmdlets/Add-KrMapRoute) — maps a GET /hello route with a PowerShell script block handler.
+- [Add-KrMapRoute][Add-KrMapRoute] — maps a GET /hello route with a PowerShell script block handler.
-- [Write-KrTextResponse](/docs/pwsh/cmdlets/Write-KrTextResponse) — sets the HTTP status code (200) and writes a text/plain response body.
+- [Write-KrTextResponse][Write-KrTextResponse] — sets the HTTP status code (200) and writes a text/plain response body.
-- [Start-KrServer](/docs/pwsh/cmdlets/Start-KrServer) — starts listening; press Ctrl+C in the terminal to stop.
+- [Start-KrServer][Start-KrServer] — starts listening; press Ctrl+C in the terminal to stop.

 ### How it works

 - Configuration is staged by cmdlets, then committed with [Enable-KrConfiguration](/docs/pwsh/cmdlets/Enable-KrConfiguration).
 - Each route runs inside a request context (available as $Context) with Request/Response properties.
-- [Write-KrTextResponse](/docs/pwsh/cmdlets/Write-KrTextResponse) is a convenience wrapper that sets Content‑Type to text/plain and writes the body.
+- [Write-KrTextResponse][Write-KrTextResponse] is a convenience wrapper that sets Content‑Type to text/plain and writes the body.
 - By default, a single listener is configured on 127.0.0.1:5000; you can add more listeners (e.g., HTTPS) later.

 ## Try it